hwangsab/EE-399-HW2/README.md

 ## Abstract:
 This code was created for EE 399 Introduction to Machine Learning, HW 2 submission by Sabrina Hwang.
-The code implements a least-squares curve fitting technique to find the parameters of a given function that best fits a given dataset.
-Additionally, it generates a 2D error landscape by sweeping through different values of the function parameters and fixing two parameters at a time.
+This code uses a file that has a total of 39 different faces with about 65 lighting scenes for each face (2414 faces in all) in the form of a matrix.
+The individual images of the columns in the matrix X, where each image has been downsampled to 32 x 32 pixels and coverted into greyscale with values between 0 and 1.

-The accompanying Python code performs optimization and machine learning on the models, of which the accuracy of them are then evaluated using the least squared error calculations.
+The accompanying Python code performs correlation matrix computations, and computes the correlation between the set of images provided within the matrix.
+In addition, the code makes additional computations for SVD, eigenvector comparisons, and percentage of variance.

 ## Table of Contents:
 * [Abstract](https://github.com/hwangsab/EE-399-HW2/blob/main/README.md#abstract)